Cycling route Hollands Kroon and Wieringen

 Route map and cycling junctions

-- Distance: 49 kilometres
+Distance: 49 km

-- Estimated cycling time: 3 hours 17 minutes
+Estimated riding time: 3 hours 17 minutes

-- Ideal for e-bikes and city bikes
+Ideal for: e-bikes and city bikes

-- Along the way, there are several places to stop for coffee, a drink or lunch.
+Along the way: several options for a coffee break or lunch.